Seb-klay/chat/README.md

 - [x] Allowing stream (message displaying while chatbot sends back the answer)
 - [x] Update interface to look more like a modern conversation interface
 - [x] Adding 2 other chatbots in separate containers
-- [ ] Making the new chatbots communicate with the app
+- [x] Making the new chatbots communicate with the app
-- [ ] Create a feature to choose the model on the interface
+- [x] Create a feature to choose the model on the interface
-- [ ] Add Dockerfile to project that gives the image of the 3 containers and run them
+- [x] Add docker-compose file to project that gives the image of the 3 containers and run them
 - [ ] Run a DB on Docker to store conversations
+- [ ] Add an identifying layer to identify user and store conversation on his account
-- [ ] Create feature to choose the conversation on the interface
+- [ ] Create feature (sidebar) to choose the conversation on the interface
+- [ ] Update interface (general UI : headers, conversation section, selection button, etc.)